-Permission for a pre-scheduled absence from classes must be arranged in advance with the Instructor/Center Manager.
-In the event of an unforeseen absence, trainees must notify the Center no later than two hours after the start of class.
-Class cuts are considered unexcused absences (i.e. leaving training without notifying the Instructor or Management).
+Permission for a pre-scheduled absence from classes must be arranged in advance with the Instructor or Center Manager.
+In the event of an unforeseen absence, trainee must notify the Center no later than two hours after the start of class.
+Cuts are considered unexcused absences (i.e., leaving without not notifying the instructor or management).